glasswalk3r/Linux-Info/README.md

 you prefer).

-If you prefer to use it directly from the Github repository, you can also use the `cpanfile` included
+If you prefer to use it directly from the Github repository, you can also use the `cpanfile` included to take care of the dependencies without installing Dist::Zilla (see `cpanm --installdeps`).

 ## COPYRIGHT AND LICENSE